themarcusaurelius/trailToad/README.md

 ### 2. Add a product.

 Once in our dashboard, we need to add a product to the store.
 To do this, click on the <b>Products</b> tab on the left hand menu and then click on <b>Add</b>.
 Fill out the required information of any product you would like to add.
-At a minimum, will need to at least add details regarding Product Name, Brand, Pricing, Product Description, and an Image.
+At a minimum, we will need to at least add details regarding <b>Product Name, Brand, Pricing, Product Description, and an Image</b>.
 Once all the details have been added, click <b>Save</b>.

 <p align="center">
     <img src="https://imgur.com/1Z7wAGm.png">